US agency cracks down on Juul e-cigarette popular in schools

 Like other e-cigarettes, Juul is an electronic device that vaporizes liquid nicotine into an inhalable vapor.

-Thanks in part to its resemblance to a small computer flash drive, Juul has become popular with some teenagers as a discrete way to vape at school and in public.
+Thanks in part to its resemblance to a small computer flash drive, Juul has become popular with some teenagers as a discreet way to vape at school and in public.

 Most Read Business Stories